rsksmart/devportal-1.0/tools/tokenbridge/faq.md

 ## What is the difference between original tokens and Side Tokens?

-The original token  native tokens lives on the network that it was deployed for example Ethereum, while the Side Token is a representation of the original token on the other network, for example RSK.
+The original token lives on the network that it was deployed for example Ethereum, while the Side Token is a representation of the original token on the other network, for example RSK.

 ## What is the Side Token Contract Address, Symbol, and # of Decimal Places in order to add it as a Custom Coin on MyEtherWallet?